 Seed Regulatory Modernization

-Seed Regulatory Modernization (SRM) is a comprehensive review of the Seeds Regulations designed to make the Canadian seed certification system more efficient, nimble, and easier to use.
+Seed Regulatory Modernization (SRM) is a thorough review of the Seeds Regulations aimed at making Canada’s seed certification system more efficient and user-friendly.

-As the trusted delegated authority for seed crop certification, the Canadian Seed Growers’ Association (CSGA) is proud to be part of this critical modernization.
-The entire Canadian agri-food sector depends on a reliable supply of high-quality, identity-assured seed.
-The Seed Regulatory Modernization process will lay the foundation for a strong Canadian seed system for years to come—we need to get it right!
+As the trusted delegated authority for seed crop certification, CSGA is proud to be part of this critical modernization.
+The entire Canadian agri-food sector depends on a reliable supply of high-quality, identity assured seed.
+The SRM process will lay the foundation for a strong Canadian seed system for years to come – we need to get it right!

 We want to ensure that key stakeholders like you are engaged in this next-generation seed system.
 SRM is the opportunity for us to renew the seed certification system for the betterment of the entire Canadian agriculture sector.